In the excitement of building a new website, it is easy to rush in and forget to read the fine print.

-Another thing I enjoy about WordPress is their frequent upgrades.
-Since 2010 the WordPress platform has advanced tremendously, making it so very easy to build a professional website.
+Another thing I enjoy about WordPress is its frequent upgrades.
+Since 2010 the WordPress platform has advanced tremendously, making it very easy to build a professional website.

 The Appearance Feature

-This is a feature you will use frequently, although I didn’t include it within this article.
+This feature you will frequently use, although I didn’t include it within this article.

-One of the very important features accessed from ‘Appearance‘ is the website Menu.
-To learn how to create a custom Menu Click Here.
+One of the essential features accessed from ‘Appearance‘ is the website Menu.
+To learn how to create a Custom Menu, Click Here.

 There are many more articles on this site that will help you with building your first WordPress website.